KazimirAlvis/360-Global-Blocks/README.md

 ## Changelog

+### 1.3.15

+- Hardened the GitHub updater so branch archives are always renamed to `360-global-blocks`, preventing block registration warnings after updates
+- Added a safe recursive cleanup helper that removes stray `-main` folders before moving files into place

 ### 1.3.14

 - Adopted core InnerBlocks for the two-column block body, enabling rich text, lists, and other native blocks without custom fields